When was the last time you went a bit outside your culinary comfort zone?

 Buy tequila that has been aged for at least two months is marked "100% de agave."
 Tequilas that aren’t are often mixed with fermented cane juice and result in an overly sweet, lesser quality tequila with way more burn on the way down.

-- 1/4 cup Kosher or other high-quality salt, for garnish (optional)
+1/4 cup kosher salt or other high-quality salt, for garnish (optional)

 If you want the heat to be stronger, continue to muddle and taste the tequila as you go.
 The more your bruise the chili pepper, the more spicy flavor will work its way into the cocktail.